beginner117/sim-lvdt/Kumar/README.md

     Install the FEMM software on your Windows machine: https://www.femm.info/wiki/HomePage Go to download page and follow instructions.
     Assuming you have a working python 3 environment, install pyFEMM: https://www.femm.info/wiki/pyFEMM.
 You can do this with pip via: pip install pyfemm.
 On the linked page you can also find the pyFEMM manual.

-Here is the list of modules
+Here is the list of modules:

     feed.py - contains the dimensions of preliminary NIKHEF designs design.py - contains all the classes that returns the coil geometry coil.py - contains all the classes that returns coil properties